cephalopodMD/discord-points-bot/README.md

 Small project for directly dropping messages on the command queue.

 ## Function
 An Azure function with a service bus trigger.
-Reads commands off of queue and updates the blob store.
+Reads commands off of queue and event sources to Redis.
 Also has HTTP triggers to handle Query side.

 ## Core